 Midmer Pipe Organ in good playing condition

 Contact: Harry Ritzler 607 589 4274

-Please watch the September and October Newsletters for more details:
+Please watch the October Newsletter for full flyer.

 A Concert celebrating the 40th anniversary of the installation of the Schantz pipe organ at The Park Church, 208 W. Gray St. Elmira, N.Y.